-On Monday, Joe Biden announced he will nominate his long-time advisor Anthony Blinken to be the secretary of state for the incoming administration.
+On Monday, Joe Biden announced he will nominate his long-time advisor Antony Blinken to be the secretary of state for the incoming administration.
 Blinken has a long history of advocating for intervention in places like Iraq, Syria, Libya, and Yemen.

 Blinken was Biden’s top aide in 2002 when Biden was leading the charge in the Senate to give George W. Bush his invasion of Iraq.
 In 2006, Biden penned an Op-ed for The New York Times that called for dividing Iraq into three separate autonomous zones with a central government in Baghdad, later referred to as a “soft partition.”
 According to the Times, Blinken helped craft Biden’s proposal.

 Blinken served various posts in the Obama administration.
 First, as then-Vice President Joe Biden’s national security advisor from 2009 to 2013, as the deputy national security advisor from 2013 to 2015, and as the deputy secretary of state from 2015 to 2017.

 Seen as a loyal Biden aide, Blinken surprised some in the White House when he broke with Biden and supported military intervention in Libya in 2011, according to The Washington Post.
 Blinken also called for US action in Syria after Barack Obama was reelected in 2012.
 Sources told the Post in 2013 that Blinken “was less enthusiastic than Biden” about Obama seeking Congressional approval for a military strike on Syria.

 In 2019, Blinken co-authored an Op-ed in The Washington Post with neoconservative Robert Kagan.
 The piece argued against President Trump’s “America First” foreign policy and said the US did “too little” in Syria.
 “Without bringing appropriate power to bear [in Syria], no peace could be negotiated, much less imposed,” the article reads.